elbert-git/TechnicalNotes/WebTech/Web3Topics/Solidity.md

 }
 ```

-# Events
+# **Events**

 ===================================================================

 A way to to set up a signal that other contracts, objects, fucntions etc. can subscribe to.

-This allows one code to call an arbitrary amount of functions

-like emitting signals on trades to track who owns who
+But can also function like a console.log into the blockchain log

-##### Declaring an event
+##### Creating an event

 ```
-event newEvent(){
-  uint data = value;
-}
+event EventName(dataType varName, datatype varname);
 ```

 they look like structs. this is so that events can also carry data to further describe the event.